The Critical Keys to Yard Maintenance

 FERTILIZATION: Do not fertilize shrubs or trees for at least one full year following installation.
-After one year you may fertilize annually in the spring with a slow-release fertilizer.
-Take care for the environment; use natural fertilizers
+After one year, you may fertilize annually in the spring with a slow-release fertilizer.
+Take care of the environment; use natural fertilizers whenever possible.

 - Deciduous trees should be pruned in late fall. •Non-flowering shrubs can be pruned anytime (deciduous and evergreen).